popper-lang/PopperASM/README.md

 # Components
 The PopperASM project comprises the following components:

-- Lexer: The lexer analyzes the source code and tokenizes it into meaningful units, such as keywords, operands, and symbols.
+- **Lexer**: The lexer analyzes the source code and tokenizes it into meaningful units, such as keywords, operands, and symbols.

-- Parser: The parser processes the tokens produced by the lexer and constructs an Abstract Syntax Tree (AST) that represents the syntactic structure of the code.
+- **Parser**: The parser processes the tokens produced by the lexer and constructs an Abstract Syntax Tree (AST) that represents the syntactic structure of the code.

-- Abstract Syntax Tree (AST): The AST is a hierarchical representation of the code's structure, capturing the relationships between different elements.
+- **Abstract Syntax Tree (AST)**: The AST is a hierarchical representation of the code's structure, capturing the relationships between different elements.

-- Machine Code Generator: Using the information in the AST, the machine code generator produces binary code that can be executed on the PopperCPU.
+- **Machine Code Generator**: Using the information in the AST, the machine code generator produces binary code that can be executed on the PopperCPU.

 # Getting Started
 To start using the PopperASM project: